 - The state recognizes that using "Debt Service as a % of general government spending (or revenues)" is a better measure of an entity's debt burden.
 The ratio illustrates the relative portion debt service represents of total state annual expenses or state resources.
-The State Bond Committee has adopted a formal policy set at percentage of revenue (or expenses) target level of 5% with an absolute not-to-exceed ceiling of 8%.
+Recognizing the volatile nature of State revenues the State Bond Committee has adopted a formal policy with a range of percentage of revenue (or expenses) target level between 5% and 8%.
 The ratio should include debt service paid on general obligation bonds, securitized lease obligations, and other subject to appropriation obligations of the general fund that have been securitized. - The State has historically used revenue classified as "unrestricted general fund revenue" in the State's semi-annual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
 This revenue number doesn't include large amounts of current year revenue that is available for appropriation, but has historically been saved or used for non-primary government purpose and therefore classified as restricted.
-The Fall 2015 RSB includes a new table titled "Current-Year Revenue Subject to Appropriation" which highlights the magnitude of the omission of revenues.
-For example in FY 2016 unrestricted revenue projections are \$1.593 billion while revenue subject to appropriation is \$5.438 billion.
-Governor Walker's proposed fiscal plan as described earlier in this text, provides for the recognition and use of a portion of these additional revenues for state government. - The State Bond Committee should continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities.
+Beginning in the Fall 2015 RSB a table titled "Current-Year Revenue Subject to Appropriation" was included to highlight the magnitude of the omission of revenues.
+In the Fall 2016 RSB, fiscal year 2017 unrestricted revenue projections are \$1,446.7 million while revenue subject to appropriation is \$5,161.5 million. - The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - The school debt reimbursement program is currently unavailable to new bond authorizations.

-- While the school debt reimbursement program is currently unavailable to new bond authorizations participating it is recommended to require the Department of Education to submit their current outstanding reimbursement schedules to the State annually by October 15th for a refinancing analysis by the SBC.
 While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements.
-For communities that use the Alaska Municipal Bond Bank this already happens, but is less certain for independent issuers. - The State's broad fiscal position shall be considered and noted when determining debt capacity.
-It will generally impact capacity negatively if the State has not acted to resolve the current pattern of deficit spending and provide a stable means of providing for the annual budgetary needs of the state.
+For communities that use the Alaska Municipal Bond Bank this already happens, but is less certain for independent issuers. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Comprehensive Annual Financial Report, and official budgetary analysis largely determines debt capacity.
+In the current environment of recurring fiscal imbalance between available revenues and expenditures the State's capacity for new debt without further credit degradation is extremely limited.